-Increasing levels of automation in trucking bring new possibilities for safety and efficiency because they remove the most variable element of heavy-duty truck driving—human error.
+Increasing levels of automation bring new possibilities for safety and efficiency because it removes the most variable element of heavy-duty truck driving—human error.

-Automated vehicles at Levels 4 and 5 include technology that enhances operational functionality—translating into significantly reduced safety hazards on the road.
-Automated trucks at these levels could include abilities to improve truck stability (preventing skidding or rollovers) and have faster reaction times and stopping features than most humans reacting to external stimuli.
+Automated vehicles at Levels 4 and 5 include technology that enhances operational functionality.
+This translates into significantly reduced safety hazards on the road.
+Automated trucks at these levels could include abilities to improve stability (preventing skidding or rollovers) or faster reaction times and stopping features than most humans reacting to external stimuli.

 Peloton is currently pioneering a platooning program designed with these goals in mind, capitalizing on the art of drafting to save on fuel costs.
 In testing, The Peloton System resulted in 7 percent overall fuel efficiency savings, with the lead truck in a platoon saving 4.5 percent on diesel fuel and the following truck saving 10 percent.

-McKinsey & Company also noted that automated trucks will also bring changes to the efficiency of transportation supply chains, as shipping and production schedules will be tied less to the availability of drivers.
+McKinsey & Company also noted that automated trucks will bring changes to the efficiency of transportation and supply chains because shipping and production schedules will be tied less to the availability of truck drivers.

 Implications Of Adopting Automated Trucking Technology

-Moving toward an autonomous truck market is not without its challenges.
+Moving toward an autonomous semi-truck market is not without its challenges.
 While the U.S. is increasingly seeing Level 2 technologies emerge, moving into Level 3 technologies will be the biggest leap to date.

 Social attitudes about automated vehicles add barriers to the development or adoption of technology.
-Fear of an unknown technology rises due to risks associated with technology failure, which are exacerbated by news stories covering accidents involving autonomous vehicles.
-This media coverage can contribute to a negative perception of the technology among consumers.
+Fear of an unknown technology rises, with concern for the risks associated with technology failure.

-In a predictable environment—such as a road shared with other autonomous vehicles—the technology holds true.
-But how will the technology perform when surrounded by human behavior?
+In a predictable environment—such as a road shared with other autonomous vehicles—the technology holds true today.
+But how will the technology perform when surrounded by human behavior which is inconsistent?
 How will the introduction of unpredictable decision making ultimately impact the safety of other drivers on the road?
 If systems fail, what safety features are in place to prevent compounded risks?

 The role of the driver is also in question, as the driver’s responsibilities will change, and eventually, the demographics of the driver pool will evolve.
 These factors generate fears about the potential loss of driver jobs.
-Some sources, however, say that increased use of automated trucks can help alleviate the significant shortage of drivers seen throughout 2018 and persisting in 2019.
+Some sources, however, say that increased use of automated trucks can help alleviate the significant shortage of drivers seen throughout 2018 that persisted in 2019.

-Beyond these potential issues, legislation allowing testing of autonomous vehicles differs widely among states.
-Currently, no federal standard on autonomous trucking technology exists, so every state varies in its acceptance of autonomy.
-Several states have no proposed legislation for automated vehicles, while states such as Nevada, California, Texas, and Arizona are hotbeds for testing of automated trucks.
+Beyond these challenges, legislation regulating autonomous vehicle testing differs widely across states.
+Currently, no federal standard on autonomous trucking technology exists, so every state varies in its acceptance of autonomous trucking technology.
+Several states have no proposed legislation, meanwhile states like Nevada, California, Texas, and Arizona are hotbeds for testing automated trucks.

-Restrictive policies in select states, and the absence of federal policy can thus slow the pace at which autonomous trucking is developed and implemented operationally.
-While some Level 1 and 2 technologies have already been integrated into several truck offerings, the advancement of vehicles to higher levels of automation is slowed.
-This is in part due to differences in, or absences of, the policies between states.
+Conversely, restrictive policies in certain states and the absence of federal policy has slowed the pace of development and implementation operationally.
+While some Level 1 and 2 technologies are already integrated into commercial trucks, the advancement of vehicles to higher levels of automation is slow.

-Shippers utilize over-the-road trucking solutions that span hundreds of miles across numerous states.
-If automated vehicles are a part of a shipper’s strategic roadmap, finding routes that remain within legal jurisdiction in relation to autonomous trucks is currently difficult.
-As more states—or the federal government—enact legislation that allows automated trucking testing, the solution becomes more viable in practice.
+Shippers’ transportation networks most often utilize over-the-road trucking strategies that span hundreds of miles across numerous states.
+The lack of uniformity across the United States makes finding viable, autonomy-compliant routes difficult.
+As more states—or the federal government—enact legislation that allows automated trucking testing, the solution becomes more practical in real-world applications.